Luke1298/MRE-duplicate-variable-unification-performance/README.md

 Where:
 ;;(count artists) == cardinality

-This example is of course contrived as, in this case it'd be trivial toe remove `?artists1` and the same results would be produced.
+This example is of course contrived as, in this case it'd be trivial to remove `?artists1` as the same results would be produced.

 ## <a name="not-so-contrived"></a>When this might not be so contrived ##